-Participants study from the vault of Feminism School courses—81 lectures in gender studies and ethnic studies scholarship—while receiving ongoing Mentorship Sessions and textual study.
-As they engage Ph.D.-level learning, their experiences in The Mentor-Scholar Program enrich their own feminist, anti-racist leadership.
-They also have Dr. George on their team as a trained feminist scholar to support their next creative projects and vocational goals.
+Participants study from the vault of Feminism School courses—81 concentrated lectures in gender studies and ethnic studies scholarship—while receiving ongoing Mentorship Sessions.
+As they engage Ph.D.-level learning, their experiences in The Mentor-Scholar Program enrich their own feminist, anti-racist, and decolonial leadership.
+They also have Dr. George to support their next creative projects and vocational goals.

 We are amidst a sea change in consciousness—with feminist activism igniting change in Hollywood, politics, and sports.
 Still, we have yet to create the new representations that will guide our collective consciousness into a world that has been "de-patriarchied" and dismantled of white supremacy.

-Most people working for change, who also have positions of cultural influence, did not receive any formal training in feminist study.
-The Mentor-Scholar Program is for those who want the intellectual rigor, personal reflection, and discovery of a Gender Studies degree (infused with critical race theory, queer theory, and postcolonial theory!).
-But we do the work outside traditional academia—in vibrant collaboration.
+Most people working for change, who hold positions of cultural influence, did not receive any formal training in intersectional feminist study.
+The Mentor-Scholar Program is for those who want the intellectual rigor and personal discovery of a gender studies graduate program (infused with critical race theory, queer theory, postcolonial theory, and questions of the spiritual).
+We do the work outside traditional academia—in vibrant collaboration of new cultural visions.

 Paired with scholarly training in diverse lineages of feminist studies, some mentees elect to use The Scholar-Mentor Program to have Dr. George advise their writing projects—from a memoir, to a creative non fiction book, to a dissertation.